-First: In complainance with the regulations for sustainable use and tourism for the conservation of the Incan city of Machu Picchu (by the ministerial resolution N°070-2017-MC), the following schedules of entry to the Incan city of Machu Picchu will become into force since the 1st of July of 2017: from 6:00 AM to 12:00 PM and from 12:00 PM to 17:30 PM.
+First: In compliance with the regulations for sustainable use and tourism for the conservation of the Incan city of Machu Picchu, the following schedules of entry to the Incan city will become into force in 2022: From 06:00 to 14:00

-Second: The book and sale of this entry tickets for both of the schedules are going to be made since the 1st of June of 2017 according to the resolution and the current procedures.
-The neccesary adaptations of the system are going to be made on the month of May.
+Second: The book and sale of these entry tickets for both of the schedules are going to be made on the 22nd of December 2022 according to the resolution and the current procedures.

-Third: This desicion is made with the objective of secure a better tourism flux, the conservation and preservation of the Incan citadel in function of the Master Plan of the historic sanctuary of Machu Picchu.
+Third: This decision is made with the objective of securing a better tourism flux, the conservation, and the preservation of the Incan citadel in the function of the Master Plan of the historic sanctuary of Machu Picchu.

-This means that the number of people that are going to be able to enter to the citadel is going to be limited, so if you are planning on visiting Machu Picchu we recommend you to book in advance and plan your trip wisely.
-Here you have information of every month of the year to visit the citadel.
+This means that the number of people that are going to be able to enter the citadel is going to be limited, so if you are planning on visiting Machu Picchu we recommend you book in advance and plan your trip wisely.
+Here you have information about every month of the year to visit the citadel.